What is Enterprise Services?

 Enterprise Services is focusing on services delivered in the following four functional areas: Human Resources (HR), Acquisition (ACQ), Information Technology (IT) and Financial Management (FM).

 History and background

-The journey to establish Enterprise Services started in Fall of 2014.
-Senior Leadership across the Bureaus came together to commit to the shared services model, then Bureau HR, ACQ, IT, and FM teams came together to decide which services made sense to deliver in a shared way– those that are truly “common” – and which services made more sense to keep in the Bureau because they are specific to their missions.
-As a result, Enterprise Services was established to create a one-stop shop for common transactional tasks and provide a consistent customer experience across the Department.
+The journey to establish Enterprise Services started in 2014.
+Senior Leadership across the bureaus came together to commit to the shared services model, then bureau HR, ACQ, IT and FM teams came together to decide which services made sense to deliver in a shared way – those that are truly “common” – and which services made more sense to keep in the bureau because they are specific to their missions.
+As a result, Enterprise Services was established to create a one-stop shop for common transactional tasks and provide a consistent customer experience across the department.

-Enterprise Services has completed many milestones to date, and will continue to transition and roll-out additional services throughout FY2018 and beyond:
+Enterprise Services has completed many milestones to date and will continue to transition and roll-out additional services throughout 2018 and beyond.

 Our Core Values

-Our Ethos is more than just words on a page.
-It is a code of conduct that guides how we interact and work on a daily basis:
+Our values are more than just words on a page.
+They are a code of conduct that guides how we interact and work on a daily basis: